 The history in St. Louis is deep and rich.
 It abounds with tales, monuments, and landmarks that rival the oldest and largest cities in America.
 The more I read, the more I realize much of the history of St. Louis is unknown, hidden, or even lost.
 I want to point some of this stuff out to my pals.

 So, I started heading out on my bike to find some of the places I was reading about.
 In January of 2012, I also started volunteering at the Campbell House Museum in downtown St. Louis.
-This place is like a window into the past.
-Great people with similar interests work there.
-Each time I walk through the door, I learn something new and fascinating.
-I’ve had a great time there.
+I’m still there today, and I am still amazed at how much I learn about St. Louis each time I walk through the Campbell front door.

-As all of this came together, I started sending emails to friends and posting facts on Facebook describing the bits of history I was uncovering.
-I included square format photographs with pretty photo filters applied (some of the places I find need something to add to the allure).
+As all of this came together, I started sending emails to friends and posting facts on social media describing the bits of history I was uncovering.
+To spruce it up, I started included little maps, pretty photos, and drawings of stuff I found.
 I was simply having fun, but the feedback was very positive.
 People suggested it could be a blog.
-That’s where this whole idea started, but I needed to make it a bit more fun.
+That’s where this whole thing started.

-So, I decided to add a bit of alcohol to it.
+But I also decided my history hunts needed a bit of a twist.
 As I stated earlier, I love to make and drink cocktails.
-My favorite drink is the Manhattan cocktail, and I have often struggled finding a great Manhattan in St. Louis.
-Still, I have had fun walking into bars and ordering one just to see what I get.
-As I did this, I started becoming interested in the history of the drink.
-I learned just a few years ago that the original Manhattan was made with rye whiskey and used bitters.
+My favorite cocktail is the Manhattan, and I used to really struggle finding a well-made one in St. Louis (not so much anymore).
+But as I looked, I started wondering about the history of the drink.
 This lead me to researching other drinks like the Old Fashioned, the Sidecar, and the martini.
 Where did these drinks originate?
 How did they evolve?
 And most importantly, where can I get well-made versions of them in St. Louis?

 Wrap it all up, and that is what I’m doing here.
 I plan to scour St. Louis for its bits of history and post it here.
 As I go after a topic, I’m going to stop and get a drink or two.
 I hope to learn more about my drink and write about the places that serve them well.
 I’ll invite friends to join me and add to the fun.
 I will certainly post about topics that are well-known, but my focus is the stuff that goes a bit under the radar.
 I want to find things that native St. Louisans may not even be aware of.